mudiarto/ucommentapp/doc/index.rst

 |ucomment| was developed specifically for commenting on evolving documentation.
-In other words, the comments are to be integrated (directly, or modified), into the document by the author, and then the revised document can be published again to the web. |ucomment| will work also with documents that are static.
+In other words, the comments are to be integrated (directly, or modified), into the document by the author, and then the revised document can be published again to the web.
+Comments can easily be moved to other locations in the document, or simply removed by the author.

+|ucomment| will work also with documents that are static.

 |ucomment| requires the author write the document using `reStructuredText
 <http://en.wikipedia.org/wiki/ReStructuredText>`_ in one or more text files.

-The `Sphinx documentation generator <http://sphinx.pocoo.org/latest/>`_ converts the reStructuredText to HTML output.
-(Sphinx can also be used to generate PDF, ebook, and other output formats).
+The `Sphinx documentation generator <http://sphinx.pocoo.org/latest/>`_ is used to convert the reStructuredText to HTML output.
+This allows other powerful Sphinx enhancements to be used.
+Sphinx can also be used to generate PDF, ebook, and other output formats from your document.

-A distributed version control system -- currently only Mercurial is supported -- is used to track all revisions and comments added to the document.
+A distributed version control system is used to track all revisions and comments added to the document.
+Currently only Mercurial is supported, others can easily be added.

-Finally, Django is used to store all comments, page visits, user statistics, implement server-side search for the document, and comment administration is done from the Django admin interface.
+Finally, Django is used to store all comments, page visits, user statistics, implement server-side search for the document, and comment administration, using the Django admin interface.

 Once the document is published to the web, visitors may comment on the document.
 Comments must be approved by a site administrator (customizable), via a